please phone only when essential

-However these large classes are often of variable (relatively poor) quality — as 20 to 30 people in a big class can only 'muddle through' and try to see the teacher at the front, who will not have time to make 'corrections' and give you any individual attention.
+Although you may enjoy the 'buzz' and atmosphere of a large class (typically at a gym), these large classes are often of 'variable' (i.e. poor) quality — as 20 to 30 people (sometimes 50 + !) in a big class can only ‘muddle through’ and try to see the teacher at the front, who will not have time to make ‘corrections’ and give you any individual attention.
 If you have an injury it is also difficult in a large class for the teacher to keep an eye on you.

-For precise, high quality training, then obviously a smaller class, with a specialist teacher — who will give you plenty of correction and individual attention is ideal.
-Please see the Yoga websites listed above.
+For precise, high quality training, then obviously a smaller class (maybe 6 -12 people) with a specialist teacher — who will give you plenty of correction and individual attention is ideal.
+Please see the Yoga websites listed above

 Try to find a class in your local area, for yoga especially needs precision, and individual attention to refine and correct your practice (please see links above for local classes) if you have nothing else, e.g. you may live in a very remote area, and there are no classes available, then you can find some resources on the internet and You Tube.
 Here is one: ekhartyoga.com

 Also please feel free to browse the many video clips on this, and the other pages of this Self-Care Chapter.
 These are easy, relatively safe, and suitable for people who may not currently have good levels of fitness, or who are recovering from injury.